Snatch Game: RuPaul's Drag Race: UK vs. the World

-Most frequent impersonations
+Celebrities impersonated multiple times

-Cardi B and Jennifer Coolidge are the most frequently impersonated celebrities, with Coolidge as the first celebrity to be simultaneously impersonated by two competing queens in the same Snatch Game followed only by Liberace.
-Both queens who impersonated Mariah Carey and two of the five queens who impersonated Cardi B were eliminated, making them the only choices of impersonation subject to lead to multiple contestants' eliminations.
-Both of the queens to impersonate Ariana Grande, Celine Dion, Ellen DeGeneres, Nancy Grace, and Rue McClanahan, respectively, and two of the three queens to impersonate Lady Gaga were up for elimination due to their performances, but only one queen was eliminated for each.
+Cardi B is the most frequently impersonated celebrity.
+Jennifer Coolidge is the second most frequently impersonated celebrity and the first to be simultaneously impersonated by two competing queens in the same Snatch Game followed only by Liberace.
+All the queens who impersonated Mariah Carey and two of the queens who impersonated Cardi B were eliminated, making them the only choices of impersonation subject to lead to multiple contestants' eliminations.
+Both of the queens to impersonate Ariana Grande, Ellen DeGeneres, Nancy Grace, and Rue McClanahan, respectively, two of the three queens to impersonate Lady Gaga, and two of the four queens to impersonate Celine Dion were up for elimination due to their performances, but only one queen was eliminated for each.
 Two of the four queens to impersonate Eartha Kitt, and two of the three queens to impersonate Cher and RuPaul, respectively, landed in the bottom, but none of them were eliminated.
 Three of the four queens to impersonate Liza Minnelli won the Snatch Game, making her the first impersonation subject to earn multiple queens a win, while Joan Rivers became the second following season 15 of RuPaul's Drag Race.